 Once you’ve had a taste of the Spring Classics by bike for yourself, you have your new level of appreciation for the riders and can go and truly be part of the Classics atmosphere.
 Rain, hail or shine – the crowds, the passion and the genuine love for the sport will always be there lining narrow road after road, flags held high, beer and frites in hand.
 In Belgium, they live and breathe cycling from a young age.
 The passion is almost comparable to being in Liverpool at a football game, except fans are road side rugged up in the cold and although they’ll likely only see their idols zip by once or twice, they’re grinning from ear to ear all day long, simply buzzing to be there.

 Come the finish and no matter who wins or whatever the outcome, the atmosphere explodes and cheers of delight fill the air.
 Their appreciation and passion for cycling is impressive and to be part of it is an indescribable feeling.

-You really haven’t experienced cycling yet until you have lived been part of the Spring Classics!
+You really haven’t experienced cycling yet until you have lived the Spring Classics!